blocky/attestation-service-examples/esports_data_with_pandascore/README.md

-# Getting Esports Data with PandaScore
+# Getting Esports Data From PandaScore

 This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches data from the PandScore API and processes